aknot242/nim-templating-lab-docs/docs/README.md

 The UDF lab consists of:

 - A VM with NIM installed
+- A VM with KeyCloak to provide single sign-on to NIM using OIDC
 - A VM hosting a workload, specifically the [OWASP PyGoat application](https://github.com/adeyosemanputra/pygoat)
 - A VM hosting NGINX and Agent, managed by NIM
 - A JumpHost VM with a virtual FireFox instance for accessing the web interfaces used in this lab